informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

           ]
         }
         ```
+      - A list of column directives that we can safely use inner join for each one of them.
+This includes,
+        - Local columns
+        - All outbound paths that all the columns used in the foreign key relationships cannot be null.
+This means that the columns are `"nullok": false` per model and the user has static `select` access to the column.
+        ```javascript
+        {
+          "or": [
+            {"source": "col1"},
+            {"source": [{"outbound": ["schema", "const1"]}, "RID"]},
+            {"source": [{"outbound": ["schema", "const2"]}, {"outbound": ["schema", "const2"]}, "id"]}, ]
+        }
+        ```

-  Other combinations will be ignored and client will fallback to the default behavior.
+      Other combinations will be ignored and client will fallback to the default behavior (searching all the local columns).

 Supported _fkeylist_ patterns: